-Status of matters resolved by the Board of Directors is reported by either the responsible Director or responsible head of operating unit on a regular basis and the status of execution is audited by the Audit and Supervisory Board.
+Status of matters resolved by the Board of Directors is reported by responsible head of operating unit on a regular basis and the status of execution is audited by the Audit and Supervisory Board.

 The Company establishes medium-term business policy and updates if there is any changes in the business environment.
 Status of The status of the Company's operation in line with this policy is reported to the Board of Directors whenever necessary.